$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 There is always a boss cat when there are multiple cats

-What About The Litter?
+What About The Litter Being a Problem?

-The problem of cats urinating outside of the box can sometimes be identified by the fact that the cat may go into the box and then walk away.
-Perhaps the litter is too coarse or rough on paws.
-In this situation, you may find the cat peeing close to the litter box.
+The problem with cats urinating outside of the box can sometimes be identified by the cat going into the box and then walking away.

 Have you changed the litter?
 You may also want to try a different type of litter or litter box liner.